Maninder1220/FINE-TUNING/README.md

 # IaC | aws.tf
 Using Terraform for creating
 - IAM user
-- Terraform AWS Network Infrastructure
+- Terraform AWS Network Infrastructure with Mono and Micro
-- 3T Infra (NOT COMPLETE)

 # CONTAINERIZATION | docker
 - Doc-Java